 Regular screening of teeth and gums can ensure any issues are swiftly spotted, helping to slow or halt the disease.

-If gum disease has developed beyond the early stages, a thorough clean under the gums, known as root planning, will be required to remove hidden bacterial build up.
-This involves scaling of the root surface, which can reduce inflammation of the gum tissue.
+If gum disease has developed beyond the early stages our dentist will refer to a periodontist specialist, who will carry out a thorough clean under the gums, known as root planning, to remove hidden bacterial build up.
+This involves scaling of the root surface, which may reduce inflammation of the gum tissue.
 Surgical procedures can also be used to address deep gum pockets.